 The Innovation Group identified the convention facility as a source of potential gaming revenue.
 Currently, the convention facilities in the Tunica market are extremely limited.
-Based on the Convention Hotel Market Assessment, The Innovation Group estimated that the subject convention facility would generate 123,700 room nights of demand in 2010.
-The room night demand stabilizes in 2012 at about 190,300 nights.
+Based on the Convention Hotel Market Assessment, The Innovation Group estimated that the subject convention facility would generate 70,300 room nights of demand in 2010.
+The room night demand stabilizes in 2012 at about 93,800 nights.
 We segregated incremental gaming revenue associated with the convention facility into two sources, including convention attendees not utilizing the convention hotel and convention guests of the subject hotel.

-The convention attendees include the typical ballroom event and meeting attendees as well as trade and consumer show attendees.
+The convention attendees include the typical ballroom events and meeting attendees as well as trade and consumer show attendees.
 The latter make up a large percentage of the attendance and are far less likely to patronize the casino.
-We estimated that 20% of attendees would participate in gaming spending an average of \$72 during the gaming visit.
+We estimated that 35% of attendees would participate in gaming, spending an average of \$88 during the gaming visit.
 The win per visit was based on the typical local market gamer budget.
-The resulting gaming revenue from the convention attendee segment was estimated at \$6.6 million.
+The resulting gaming revenue from the convention attendee segment was estimated at \$4.3 million.

-We assumed that the convention hotel guests are more likely to participate in gaming.
-They would have the extra time and likely choose to stay in the hotel because of the gaming option.
-We estimated the gaming participation rate for this segment at about 55% and the win per visit at \$203, roughly 37% less than the typical overnight gamer.
-After compiling these factors, incremental gaming revenue associated with the convention room night demand calculated to \$13.8 million.
-Combining the convention attendee and convention hotel guest segments, incremental gaming revenue associated with the convention facility was estimated at \$20.4 million.
-The following table details the calculation:
+We assumed that the convention hotel guests are more likely to participate in gaming due to extra free time.
+We estimated the gaming participation rate for this segment at 71% and the win per visit at \$226.
+After compiling these factors, incremental gaming revenue associated with the convention room night demand calculated to \$11.3 million.
+Combining the convention attendee and convention hotel guest segments, incremental gaming revenue associated with the convention facility was estimated at \$16.0 million.
+The following table details the calculation.